isomerpages/moe-victoriajc/pages/JAE Appeal Exercise.md

 <ul>
 <li>
 <p>Applicants must meet the cut-off point for the respective course at VJC
 for the appeal to be considered.
-The cut-off points are indicated in the online form.</p>
+The cut-off points are 6 for Science stream and 8 for Arts stream.</p>
 </li>
 <li>
 <p>If you were admitted into your posted school via Direct School Admission